semihM/project_smok/README.md

 ```
 ---
 #### **get_in**
 - Get into the aimed vehicle as a passenger if possible.
+Allowed for non-admins by default

    Chat Syntax | (!,/,?)get_in
    ------------- | -------------